ajalt/flexadapter/README.md

 	<img src=".web/wordmark.png">
 </h1>

-### Define and coordinate multiple layouts in a RecyclerView or ViewPager without boilerplate.
+### Define and coordinate multiple layouts in a RecyclerView  without boilerplate.

 - Multiple item layouts in a single adapter with no typecasting.
 - Per-item span, swipe, and drag behavior in a RecyclerView in just a few lines of code.
-- Add, remove, and update multiple layouts in a ViewPager without touching Fragments.
+- Define all your view bindings without inheritance or custom ViewHolders

 # Usage

-The examples will be in Kotlin, but this library works just as well with Java.

 #### Create the adapter: